 How to stake on Binance

-Proof of Stake and staking opens up more avenues for anyone wishing to participate in the consensus and governance of blockchains.
-What’s more, it’s an utterly easy way to earn passive income by simply holding coins.
-As it’s getting increasingly easy to stake, the barriers of entry to the blockchain ecosystem are getting lower.
+Staking crypto opens up more avenues for anyone wishing to participate in the maintenance and governance of blockchains.
+What’s more, it’s an easy way to earn by simply holding digital assets.
+As it’s getting increasingly easy to stake, the barriers to entry to the blockchain ecosystem are getting lower.

 It’s worth keeping in mind, though, that staking isn’t entirely without risk.
-Locking up funds in a smart contract is prone to bugs, so it’s always important to DYOR and use high-quality wallets, such as Trust Wallet.
+Smart contracts used to lock up funds can be prone to bugs, so it’s always important to DYOR and use high-quality wallets, such as Trust Wallet.